-The pastor of the church at the end of the block, Pastor Johns, has breath that smells like sour milk, and he leans in close when he’s talking to you.
+The pastor of the church at the end of the block, Pastor Johns, has breath that smells like sour milk.
+He leans in close when he’s talking to you.

-I am in love with Casey who lives three buildings down from mine and she knows it.
+I am in love with Casey.
+She lives three buildings down from mine and she knows I’m in love with her.
 But she has to stay inside most of the time – it’s too dangerous on the streets, her father says, especially now.

-Ah, Pastor Johns says, but a life alone with your thoughts! with nothing but time to ponder – what a life.
+Ah – Pastor Johns says – but a life alone with your thoughts! with nothing but time to ponder… what a life this would be.
 This world has grown too noisy, and soon there will be nowhere left at all that is quiet enough to hear yourself think.

 Casey is the sort of woman you see who immediately takes your breath away.

 But his congregation is dwindling, fewer and fewer people in the pews each week.